-A few years ago, David Beckham caused major consternation among thrash metal fans when he was ‘papped’ wearing a Bonded By Blood t-shirt.
+Years ago, football icon David Beckham caused major consternation among thrash metal fans when he was ‘papped’ wearing an Exodus Bonded By Blood t-shirt.
 Surely, we all mused, the football-cum-fashion icon wasn’t actually a fan of 1980s Bay Area metal?
 Would he suddenly start talking excitedly about his admiration for the twin guitar work of Gary Holt and Rick Hunolt?
 Did he have a view on whether Paul Baloff was a better frontman than his successor, Steve ‘Zetro’ Souza?

 “Yeah, I saw that a couple of years ago.
 He plays sports, right.
 Married to Posh Spice?” laughs Exodus guitarist Gary Holt.
 “You know, it would have looked better if Posh had been wearing it, with nothing else on, giving me the ‘come to bed’ eyes!
 What do I think of it?
 There was that stage when celebrities thought it was cool to wear classic metal t-shirts.
 They paid well over the odds because they were told it was fashionable.
 So, you know, whatever…”